sablier-labs/docs/docs/concepts/02-streaming.md

 automates the payment process and ensures a continuous flow of funds.

 Lastly, streaming is more secure than lump-sum payments, because it makes it possible to correct errors.
-Suppose you accidentally started a steam worth 10 ETH to the wrong address.
+Suppose you accidentally started a stream worth 10 ETH to the wrong address.
 For example, if you accidentally initiated a stream worth 10 ETH to an incorrect address, you can cancel the stream and reclaim the unstreamed Ether (e.g., recovering 9.99 of the 10 ETH).
 Conversely, recovering a lump-sum payment sent to the wrong address is not possible, unless the recipient is willing to return it.